jfet97/ts-consts/README.md

 type ActionHandlers = ProjectUntaggedConstants<
 	ACTIONS,
-  // if you remove a key or if you add something extraneous
+  // if you either remove a key or add something extraneous
   // you'll get an error
 	{
 		[ACTIONS.SAVE]: (...args: any) => any;